 The 1871 census has Arthur E G Way living with his mother (Harriet Elizabeth Way) and brother in Clifton Down.
 Harriet Elizabeth Way died, aged 61, on 7 September 1879 at Rownham House, also part of the Ashton Court Estate.
 She left an estate valued at £30,000, providing enough funds for Arthur Way to purchase property in 1880 for £2,611.50 at the age of 30.

 Way married his first cousin on the other side of the family, Ada Louisa Cave, on 29 May 1888 at St. John The Evangelist, Clifton.
 The Caves were a very wealthy Bristol family, with interests in banking, glass manufacturing and shipping.
 Ada’s grandfather was one of the beneficiaries of the compensation scheme set up when slavery was abolished in the 1830s, netting the family £1,644.
+It is worth mentioning at this point that the Smyth family are also listed as beneficiaries of this scheme.

 The Victorian Zenith – (1880 to 1919)